 How: . . . → Read More: Everglades Day: Save the Date!

 The U.S. Fish and Wildlife Service today announced it will review the endangered status of the wood stork under the Endangered Species Act.
 The decision to initiate a status review is the result of a 90-day finding in response to a petition seeking to reclassify this American wading bird to threatened.
 The Service has determined . . . → Read More: Fish and Wildlife Service Calls for Review of Wood Stork’s Status

 SPECIAL EVENT!
 Guided Garden Tour, 6:45PM September 7, 2010

 FAU/Pine Jog Courtyard

 Join us for a guided walk through the native plant garden prior to the September general meeting.
-ASE and Pine Jog installed this garden to educate the public on the importance of native plants which conserve water and provide food and shelter for birds and butterflies.
-When the garden was installed in . . . → Read More: Guided Garden Tour at Pine Jog
+ASE and Pine Jog installed this garden to educate the public on the importance of native plants which conserve water and provide food and shelter for . . . → Read More: Guided Garden Tour at Pine Jog

 Here is a list of your Governor, State Senators, and Representatives to contact with any of your concerns.
 Please bookmark this page so you can refer to it with issues that concern you, i.e. oil drilling.
 You can find out what district you are in by referring to your voter registration card.
 You can contact . . . → Read More: Palm Beach County Legislative Delegation